-Table 2 - Development Consent Conditions (SSD 10369) - Rehabilitation

-Cond Dominant Plan INO.
-Requirement Section Quarry Product Extraction on and Transport A10 A maximum of 100,000 tonnes of VENM/ENM may be imported to the approved disturbance area for rehabili tation activities in any financial year.
-5.2.2, 5.2.4 Rehabil litation Objective IS .
-DC0 The Applicant m ust rehabilitate the site to the satisfaction of the Planning Secretary.
-This Castian A 868 rehabilitation m ust comply with the objectives in Table 9 Section 4 litation objectives and Feature Objective RMP All areas of the Safe and non-polluting Section 4 site affected by Hydraulically and geotechnically stable the • Fit for the intended post-quarrying land use(s) development • Establish the final landform and post-quarrying land use/s as soon as practicable after cessation of quarrying operations Minimise post-quarrying environmental impacts Integrated with surrounding natural landforms and other quarry rehabilitated landforms, to the greatest extent practicable Minimise visual impacts when viewed from surrounding land to the greatest extent practicable Areas proposed Vegetation composition of rehabilitation contains species commensurate with for nature native vegetation communities found in the local area conservation Vegetation structure of rehabilitation is similar to that of native vegetation communities found in the local area • Levels of ecosystem function have been established that demonstrate the rehabilitation is self-sustaining Areas proposed Establish grassland areas to support sustainable agricultural activities for agricultural Use species found in the local area that are suitable for pasture production land All informations that is not to be used as much of the first land one is supported Infrastructure All infrastructure that is not to be used as part of the final land use is removed.
-All infrastructure that is to remain as part of the final land use is compatible. • All limit astructure that is to remain as part of the final rand use is compatible with the intended nost-quarrying land use/s is safe and does not nose any hazard to the community.
-Water Water retained on the site is appropriately licensed and fit for the intended post- quarrying land use/s • Groundwater quality is consistent with, or better than the pre-disturbance water quality Final void Optimise the size and depth of the final void to ensure the final landform is stable and non-polluting Minimise to the greatest extent practicable: the drainage catchment: - the drainage catchment; - the risk of flood interaction.
-Maximise potential for beneficial reuse, where practicable Final void • Engineered to be hydraulically, geotechnically, and geomorphologically stable drainage Water discharged from the site is suitable for receiving waters and fit for pipeline and aquatic ecology and riparian vegetation water discharge
+Table 2 - Development Consent Conditions (SSD 10369) - Rehabilitation nd Doguiromont Plan • Requirement Section arry Product Extraction on and Transport 0 A maximum of 1 00,000 tonnes of VENM/ENM may be imported to the approved disturbance RMP 2.2, area for rehabili tation activities in any financial year.
+5.2.2, 5.2.4 habi litation Objective s B The Applicant m ust rehabilitate the site to the satisfaction of the Planning Secretary.
+This Section 4 rehabilitation m ust comply with the objectives in Table 9. and Table 9: Rehabil litation objectives.
+RMP Feature Objective Section 4 All areas of the Safe and non-polluting Section 4 site affected by Hydraulically and geotechnically stable the • Fit for the intended post-quarrying land use(s) development • Establish the final landform and post-quarrying land use/s as soon as practicable after cessation of quarrying operations Minimise post-quarrying environmental impacts Integrated with surrounding natural landforms and other quarry rehabilitated landforms, to the greatest extent practicable Minimise visual impacts when viewed from surrounding land to the greatest extent practicable Arrene arrene ad Ensure safety of native fauna and stock Areas proposed for nature Vegetation composition of rehabilitation contains species commensurate with active vegetation communities found in the level area conservation native vegetation communities found in the local area Vegetation structure of rehabilitation is similar to that of native vegetation conscivation communities found in the local area Levels of ecosystem function have been established that demonstrate the rehabilitation is self-sustaining Areas proposed Establish grassland areas to support sustainable agricultural activities for agricultural Use species found in the local area that are suitable for pasture production land · · · · · · · · · · · · · · · · · · · Infrastructure • All infrastructure that is not to be used as part of the final land use is removed. • All infrastructure that is to remain as part of the final land use is compatible with the intended post-quarrying land use/s, is safe and does not pose any hazard to the community.
+Water • Water retained on the site is appropriately licensed and fit for the intended post- quarrying land use/s Groundwater quality is consistent with, or better than the pre-disturbance water Final void quality Optimics the size and depth of the final you'd to ensure the final landform is • Optimise the size and depth of the final void to ensure the final landform is stable and non-polluting Minimise to the greatest extent practicable: - the drainage catchment; any high wall instability risk; and - the risk of flood interaction.
+Maximise potential for beneficial reuse, where practicable Final void Engineered to be hydraulically, geotechnically, and geomorphologically stable drainage Water discharged from the site is suitable for receiving waters and fit for pipeline and aquatic ecology and riparian vegetation water discharge